hashicorp/katakoda/environments/hashistack/README.md

 # Running Stack in Docker

-The Dockerfile will build a ubuntu 16.0.4 image using the build scripts in this directory.
+The Dockerfile will build an Ubuntu image using the build scripts in this directory.

 ## Quickstart